TroutTrout

 The Importance of OT Visibility

 Achieving OT visibility is not merely about keeping an eye on network traffic—it involves comprehensive asset discovery, industrial monitoring, and real-time analysis of all activities within an OT network.
-This visibility is crucial for:
+This visibility is critical for:

 • Improved security posture: Identifying and mitigating vulnerabilities before they can be exploited.